lucademenego99/icp-bundle/README.md

 - `setCpp(editor, languageConfiguration)`: change the editor's language to C++ using the provided compartment;
 - `setJava(editor, languageConfiguration)`: change the editor's language to Java using the provided compartment;
 - `setPython(editor, languageConfiguration)`: change the editor's language to Python using the provided compartment;
+- `setSql(editor, languageConfiguration)`: change the editor's language to SQL using the provided compartment;
 - `setTabsHandling(editor, tabsConfiguration, enabled)`: set whether or not tabs should be handled inside the code editor (they are not by default).

 ## Mentions